gazzamc/Milestone-Project-Two/README.md

 - I wanted to add a boss fight between rounds.
 - I was thinking of adding a life system, so 3 lives which would be represented in the UI and you would just reset if you died until the lives were gone.
 - It would have been nice to have different perks for the two different characters.
-- I would like to implement an option to adjust some of the variables in the start menu, such as spawn rate of health/enemies.
 - I wanted to implement a leaderboard that would show up on the game over screen [If completed all waves].
 This would show the top 20 scores with a username.